svachalek/svg_evo/README.md

 triangle.
 These paintings are mutated by adding, removing, or altering components, and also cross-bred with other paintings.
 The results are compared to the image labeled **Target**, paying particular attention to dark areas shown in the image labeled **Weights**.
-The dark areas in the **Differences** image show where the target image is most different from the best solution.
+The colored areas in the **Differences** image show where the target image is most different from the best solution.